 Assuming the placebo group decline 15% in 18 months and the higher dose group experience a 40% slowing rate.
 This would indicate that a 9% decline would have occurred in the high dose group over 18 months rather than a !5% decline in the placebo group.
 Thus, a MMSE decline of approximately 2 rather than 3 points per year decline with Aducanumab.
 Assuming the mean score of the high dose group began at a score of 27.
 This would put them at a score of 24 rather than 21.5 at the end of the 18 months.
 Is this Meaningful Cognitive Benefit for the patient or the pharmaceutical?
 You be the judge.

 However, if the pharmaceutical request to the FDA would include approval to treat amyloidosis in asymptomatic patients before neurodegeneration occurs, then prevention may occur for future candidates and possibly be a major benefit outcome.

 The psychiatric syndrome of “Meaningful Cognitive Benefit” for market approval of an intervention has doomed clinical trials inclusion criteria.
-Braak and Braak 1991 autopsy report and Teresa Gomez-Isle et. al. 1996 autopsy report of Entorhinal Cortex damage at the very mild stage of AD provided guidance that has apparently been ignored.
+Braak and Braak 1991 autopsy report and Teresa Gomez-Isle et. al. 1996 autopsy report of Entorhinal Cortex damage at the very mild stage of AD provided evidence and guidance that has apparently been ignored.